lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 The vendor wrapper module is also responsible for any BIST, redundancy handling, remapping features or custom configurations required for the flash.

 The scramble keys are provided by an external static block such as the OTP.

+### Host and Protocol Controller Handling

+Both the protocol controller and the system host converge on the physical controller.
+The protocol controller has read access to all partitions as well as program and erase privileges.
+The host on the other hand, can only read the data partitions.

+Even though the host has less access to flash, it is prioritized when competing against the protocol controller for access.
+When a host request and a protocol controller request arrive at the same time, the host is favored and granted.
+Every time the protocol controller looses such an arbitration, it increases an arbitration lost count.
+Once this lost count reaches 5, the protocol controller is favored.
+This ensures a stream of host activity cannot deny protocol controller access (for example a tight polling loop).

 ### Flash Scrambling